Cleveland Clinic logo

 Rocky Mountain Spotted Fever

 Rocky Mountain spotted fever (RMSF) is a serious illness you get from a tick bite.
-It’s caused by the bacterium Rickettsia rickettsii.
+The bacteria Rickettsia rickettsii cause it.
 Symptoms include a high fever and headache.
 Rash may start three or more days after other symptoms.
-RMSF can be life-threatening if not treated quickly with antibiotics.
+RMSF can be fatal if not treated quickly with antibiotics.
 RMSF is found in most states in the U.S.

 Symptoms of Rocky Mountain spotted fever usually develop over a few days, often starting with a fever.
 Don’t wait for a rash to seek treatment.